pepstock-org/Charba/readme.md

  * change the default date adapter library, using as default `Luxon` instead of `Moment` in order to enable I18N by default.
  * change the `Adapter` options and configuration of time axis in order to get a date adapter options (LUXON options) by `date` property.
  * change all methods of `Plugin` interface becoming all default ones.
+ * add `enabled` property to DatasetsItemsSelector plugin in order to disable/enable the plugin at runtime.

 ### Development